-Lucy has experience of patent work both in-house and in private practice and has been involved in drafting, prosecution, opposition and litigation as well as providing legal opinions.
-She has wide-ranging experience, including of developing filing and prosecution strategies for patent families covering more than 80 countries worldwide, particular expertise in IP issues in Russia and the former CIS region, and knowledge relating to regulatory data exclusivity for biotechnological products and the experimental use and Bolar exemptions from infringement.
+She has wide-ranging experience, including of developing filing and prosecution strategies for patent families covering more than 80 countries worldwide, and particular knowledge relating to medical use claims, regulatory data exclusivity for biotechnological products and the experimental use and Bolar exemptions from infringement.
 She has also been involved both in drafting many patent applications and in analysing the value of third party patents and patent applications, so she has a good understanding of how to prepare patent applications that are attractive to potential investors and licensees.

-In terms of technologies, Lucy has highly specialised expertise in the field of vaccines, together with experience in the fast-developing field of bioinformatics, in particular, and competence across a wide range of disciplines including antibodies, diagnostics methods and biomarkers.
+In terms of technologies, Lucy has highly specialised expertise in the field of vaccines, together with experience in the fast-developing fields of bioinformatics and gene therapy, in particular, and competence across a wide range of disciplines including antibodies, diagnostics methods and biomarkers.